 Reducing noise, adding context

 This is where NextNav comes in.
 NextNav is deploying a nationwide network of hyperlocal weather stations powered by specialized pressure sensors.
-These sensors process data from phone barometers by sending back data about local weather conditions, allowing the phone to “tune out” changes in pressure that aren’t related to elevation.
+These sensors process data from a barometer in phones by sending back data about local weather conditions, allowing the phone to “tune out” changes in pressure that aren’t related to elevation.

 NextNav also puts the pressure data produced by phone barometers in context.
 A simple pressure reading will tell you how high up you are against a mathematical model of the earth’s surface, but more information is required to say how high above sea level you are, or what floor of a building you might be in.

 That’s why NextNav pairs barometric pressure information with GPS location data and other surveys to produce a Height Above Terrain measurement.
 This turns the Pascal readings from your device into data that can be used by delivery services, first responders, and many other applications.

 NextNav’s Pinnacle service for vertical location also accounts for changes in different barometer brands.
 We’ve done all the back-end work of smoothing out the subtle differences in pressure readings that make the barometers in each model of phone unique.
 We’re constantly honing our algorithms to account for the unique qualities of various sensors, to the point that we’re actually starting a program to certify phone barometers against our rigorous assessment process.

 With NextNav’s highly accurate vertical positioning data, first responders find people in need faster, saving lives.
 Delivery services send pizzas and packages to the right place in multi-story buildings.
 Rideshare passengers are picked up on the arrivals level, not the departures level on the floor above them.